hovig/iot-mic-sts-ifttt-assistant-slack/README.md

 ## Introduction

-The idea behind this project is to provide a hands-on fun workshop using Node-RED and Watson's cognitive solutions for audio conversations.
-Audio tends to have its own challenges and this step-by-step tutorial hopefully can help you enjoy coding and also target your goals through this experience.
+The idea behind this project is to teach you how to build an IoT application with multiple services to send commands and receive responses through audio conversations using Node-RED Starter and Watson cognitive services.
+While Audio tends to have its own challenges, this code project should help you address those challenges, and have a little fun along the way.

-This pattern uses the Car Dashboard Conversation workspace that comes by default when you create the Assistant (formerly Conversation) service.
-The reason is to avoid complications but you can always create or import your own conversation workspace, this might be a good idea to do a separate tutorial once this pattern gets consumed easily by developers.
+This project uses the Speech to Text, Text to Speech and IoT Platform services to take an audio sentence and translate it into a command that is sent to a registered device.
+A registered device is a device that is connected to the IoT Platform and is ready to send topics and receive commands.

+While there are a number of devices to choose from, I chose to use a Nodemcu v2 (ESP8266 WiFi-based microcomputer) with MQTT.
+You can choose to use any other device with mqtt or http communications.

+Between the audio sentence and the command process, I’ve implemented IFTTT to Slack messaging.
+Every time a command is sent to the device, this same command will be displayed on a Slack channel after the command completes, such as brewing coffee or turning on or off an LED light.

-After the completion of this tutorial, this application will record your talk and send it over to Watson's services to retrieve, based on your request, the weather data of a city..
-Or can send commands and receive responses through a conversation, for example, to turn on lights or to play a music and many more.
-Then IFTTT will trigger events each time there's a request coming from the microphone and it will be posted on the Slack the specific event made.
+Then, IFTTT will trigger events each time there's a request coming from the microphone, and it will be posted on the Slack the specific event made.
+(I tried to use Amazon Echo to take in commands and send it to IFTTT then to our code (to behave same as the microphone currently in the design), but there's a known issue that it's not recognizing the IFTTT trigger setup.)

 ![](img/hw-setup.jpg)